 Rain Tree Café (Sukhumvit)

 Guests and outside visitors at the 5-star Plaza Athenee can expect a sumptuous breakfast buffet at the hotel’s Rain Tree Café.
 Set in an elegant and spacious dining hall, the buffet’s international food will leave no unfulfilled wishes.
 Next to a Western spread, you can find Japanese, Indian and Thai food.
 Be sure to stop by at the juice bar where you can choose the fruits and veggies to go into the juice mixer.
 The fresh coconuts and delicious sorbets are just some other highlights.
-The price for the breakfast buffet is 750 Baht (plus tax and service) and 375 Baht for children between 6 and 12.
+The price for the breakfast buffet is 750 Baht (plus tax and service) for adults and 375 Baht for children between 6 and 12.
 Reservations are recommended, but usually you can just walk in.
-The Rain Tree Café is located on Wireless Road and the Skytrain (BTS Phloen Chit) is just around corner.
+The Rain Tree Café is located on Wireless Road and the BTS (Phloen Chit) is just around corner.

 The Unnamed (previously: Tazzina) (Sathorn)

 The Unnamed is one of those places where visitors gladly come back for their daily coffee and breakfast.
 It gets to the point where some are greeted with “The same as always?”.
-The small and cozy café is run by two sweet ladies and serves just about everything that makes you crave in the morning: French toast, crepes, pancakes, you name it.
+The small and cozy café is run by two sweet ladies and serves just about everything you crave for in the morning: French toast, crepes, pancakes, you name it.
 Try their Eggs Benedict along with a green smoothie and you will be fueled for the day.
 Everything is freshly made.
 And since there are only two persons preparing and serving the meals, it’s better not to be in a hurry.
 The Unnamed is open Tuesdays to Sundays (7 am to 4 pm) and very close to the BTS station Chong Nonsi.